eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 title: DUNE
 ---

-[Docker Utilities for Node Execution (DUNE)](https://github.com/AntelopeIO/DUNE) is a client tool that allows blockchain developers and node operators to perform boilerplate tasks related to smart contract development and node management functions.
+[Docker Utilities for Node Execution (DUNE)](https://github.com/AntelopeIO/DUNE) is a client tool.
+As a blockchain developer or node operator, use DUNE for your common tasks.

-Before getting started with smart contract development, you need to learn about DUNE and how to install it on your platform.
+Before you begin, learn about DUNE and how to install it on your platform.

 ### Installation

-DUNE can be installed and run on the following platforms:
+You can install and run DUNE n the following platforms:
 * Linux
 * Windows
 * MacOS

-Installation instructions for each supported platform are available on the [DUNE's github project](https://github.com/AntelopeIO/DUNE) page.
+Each platform has their own installation instructions.
+Click [DUNE's GitHub project](https://github.com/AntelopeIO/DUNE) to view the instructions.

-Once you're done, you can run `dune --help` to see a list of all supported commands.
+Run `dune --help` to view a list of all supported commands.

 ## Wallets

-DUNE handles wallet management for you so that you don't have to.
+DUNE handles wallet management for you so you don't have to.

 If you need to import a new key into your wallet: